Spotlight: Experience the Forest from a Fire Lookout

 Make Sure You

 Bring your binoculars, spotting scopes and cameras.
 The views from these unique structures provide an experience like no other.
-Most lookouts are situated above treeline and offer opportunities to view wildlife, enjoy wildflowers and soak up solitude.
+Most lookouts are above treeline and offer opportunities to view wildlife, enjoy wildflowers and soak up solitude.

 Did You Know?

-During the summer of 1956, the famous author Jack Kerouac spent 63 days as a fire lookout at Desolation Peak within the Ross Lake National Recreation Area in the North Cascade Mountains of Washington State.
+During the summer of 1956, the author Jack Kerouac spent 63 days as a fire lookout at Desolation Peak within the Ross Lake National Recreation Area in the North Cascade Mountains of Washington State.